#NARIC - Developing and maintaining the ENIC-NARIC website

 FAIR - Focus on Automatic Institutional Recognition

-The project focuses on the verification of recognition procedures and methodologies implemented in 23 higher education institutions in six European countries, with the aim to analyse and incentivise “automatic recognition” policies between member countries of the European Higher Education Area and to produce helpful guidelines to achieve such goals.
+Verify recognition procedures and methodologies implemented in 23 higher education institutions in six European countries, with the aim to analyse and incentivise “automatic recognition” policies between member countries of the European Higher Education Area and to produce helpful final guidelines to achieve such goals.
 CIMEA was a project partner and participated in the development of the activities and the final results.

 FRAUDOC - Guidelines on Diploma Mills and Document Fraud for Credential Evaluators

-The project was aimed towards the creation of two manuals in English: one dedicated to qualification evaluators in relation to the Diploma Mills phenomenon, while the other is dedicated exclusively to the ENIC-NARIC centres and refers to the counterfeiting of qualifications, to the techniques and tools used in this area and the verification tools used in determining the genuine nature of qualifications.
-Both publications will be supported by concrete examples of qualifications and institutions.
+Realise two manuals in English: one dedicated to qualification evaluators in relation to the Diploma Mills phenomenon, while the other is dedicated exclusively to the ENIC-NARIC centres and refers to the counterfeiting of qualifications, to the techniques and tools used in this area and the verification tools used in determining the genuine nature of qualifications.
+Both publications have been provided by concrete examples of qualifications and institutions.
 CIMEA conceptualised and coordinated the project.

 FraudSCAN - False Records, Altered University Diploma Samples Collection and Alert for NARICs

-- A database of fraudulent qualifications which will collect the scanned copies of fraudulent qualifications received by ENIC-NARIC centres, allowing users to compare fraudulent qualifications with authentic ones.
+- A database of fraudulent qualifications: this tool collects the scanned copies of fraudulent qualifications received by ENIC-NARIC centres, allowing users to compare fraudulent qualifications with authentic ones.

-- Guidelines to establish an Alert Mechanism among ENIC-NARIC centres and testing of its implementation.
+- Guidelines to establish an Alert Mechanism among ENIC-NARIC centres.